 Great advice!
 How do you hold yourself accountable?

 It’s about the constant desire to learn and be better.
-I make mistakes all the time, but owning up to those mistakes.
+I make mistakes all the time, but own up to them.
 What everyone hates is someone who just doesn’t care.

 I also talk about sacrifice all the time.
 If you are a VC and see an opportunity that would be great for a team member: sacrifice that member of your team.
 Recommend them for the opportunity.
 Go call that fund and do the work to help that person progress in their career.
 Sacrifice the talent in your fund.